pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

 If you need access to the raw registry host details and credentials, they are provided as environment variables in the workshop session.
 The environment variables are:

-- `REGISTRY_HOST` - Contains the host name for the registry for the workshop session.
+- `REGISTRY_HOST`: Contains the host name for the registry for the workshop session.
-- `REGISTRY_AUTH_FILE` - Contains the location of the `docker` configuration file.
+- `REGISTRY_AUTH_FILE`: Contains the location of the `docker` configuration file.
 Must be the equivalent of `$HOME/.docker/config.json`.
-- `REGISTRY_USERNAME` - Contains the user name for accessing the registry.
+- `REGISTRY_USERNAME`: Contains the user name for accessing the registry.
-- `REGISTRY_PASSWORD` - Contains the password for accessing the registry.
+- `REGISTRY_PASSWORD`: Contains the password for accessing the registry.
 This is different for each workshop session.
-- `REGISTRY_SECRET` - Contains the name of a Kubernetes secret of type `kubernetes.io/dockerconfigjson`
-added to the session namespace, which contains the registry credentials.
+- `REGISTRY_SECRET`: Contains the name of a Kubernetes secret of type `kubernetes.io/dockerconfigjson` added to the session namespace, which contains the registry credentials.

 The URL for accessing the registry adopts the HTTP protocol scheme inherited from the